 Customer Service Training For Frontline Staff

 Thankfully, we’ve all learnt the importance of communication and many modern training technologies are based around communication.
-The Academy LMS uses a host of social features designed to encourage teammates to chat, which is in itself good practice for when they converse with customers.
+The Academy LMS uses a host of social features designed to encourage teammates to chat, which is in itself good practise for when they converse with customers.
 When you consider that social learning counts for 20% of all learning we do at work, you can see why it’s so important to encourage it.

 You can use it as you would any other social media platform, by posting on the social feed.
 Colleagues can share videos, PDF files, audio files, podcasts, GIFS, images, ‘top tips’, ‘how to’s’ and anything else to raise the standards of customer interactions.
 Every post can be commented on and rated, tapping into that interactive pull that social media has.